kmutya/kmutya.github.io/_posts/2019-01-30-predmaintenance.md

 We can make 3 key observations:

 - MLP prediction errors are much smaller than ARIMA's for all of the 9 engines.
 - There is a linear trend in the errors of the ARIMA model.
 The errors get bigger as the RUL count increases.
-This means ARIMA is drastically overestimating the life of our machine in comparision with MLP.
+This means ARIMA performs poorly in estimating the life of our machine when many cyles are left.
--
+- Introducing some non-linearity in our function has helped in forecating RUL.